 Expressive Arts forms a big part of school life.
-This has been acknowledged in our renewal of the Artsmark Gold Award in 2012 and currently in 2019.
+This has been acknowledged in our renewal of the Artsmark Gold Award in 2012 and currently.
 Our teachers ensure that there are always plenty of opportunities for our children.

-At present we have a KS2 after-school choir, a Drama Club and a lunchtime school orchestra.
 Every child is involved in a large production each year using our school stage.

 Teachers' planning, preparation and assessment time (PPA) has been used to increase the opportunities for Expressive Arts teaching.
-All children in KS2 are involved in a half-termly rotation of singing, drama and recorder in years 3 and 4.
-This gives them an excellent grounding for the 'sound start project' in year 5 in which all the children are allocated a woodwind, brass or percussion instrument and taught how to play in a wind band over the year.
-Many children continue to learn their instruments in year 6.
+All children in KS2 are involved in weekly music and drama lessons.
+These sessions combines the music curriculum with drama activities.
+All children are taught to play a musical instrument.